The Fitbit Charge 5 isn't out yet, but we can make some predictions about when it's going to appear – and what features is may have when it does.

 Stress management is an important part of overall wellbeing, and the Fitbit app already allows you to keep a mood diary, so this would be a great addition.

 Guided breathing sessions

 The Fitbit Charge 4 can measure your breathing rate, and you can check it later in the Fitbit app on your phone, but why stop there?

 One of the features we appreciate most on modern fitness trackers like the Fitbit Versa 3 and Garmin Lily is the addition of guided breathing sessions, which encourage you to take a minute or two during stressful situations to sit quietly and calm your breathing, bringing your heart rate down.
 It would work neatly together with EDA stress monitoring as described above.

+So far the Fitbit Sense is the only device that actually has an ECG sensor, and it would be a great string to add to the Fitbit Charge 5's bow.
 It's a very handy tool that can help give you an early warning about atrial fibrillation, which can be a starting point for a conversation with your doctor.